 Know When to Call the Pros

-You might be familiar with the old saying; “Don’t cry over spilled milk.”
+You might be familiar with the old saying: “Don’t cry over spilled milk.”
 Well, we say, “Don’t cry over spilled red wine — it can be removed.”
-By acting fast and knowing how to clean red wine from a carpet, you can save yourself a scare.
+You can save yourself a scare by acting fast and knowing how to clean red wine from a carpet.

 Always start by blotting any stain if it’s still moist — you might even be successful at removing it entirely.